mxskylar/american-shavian-transliterator/faq.md

 The [pronouncingjs](https://github.com/aparrish/pronouncingjs) package by `aparrish` is used to access the CMU dictionary.

+## How does this tool handle punctuation?

+All original punctuation is preserved except for apostrophes, which are stripped away.
+Shavian namer-dots for propper nounds are **not** used.

 ## Are there other Shavian transliterators that I can use?

 There are!
 You can find some of them [here](https://www.shavian.info/resources/).